How to transfer money to Croatia from abroad: Guide for 2024

 Withdrawing money from your bank account in your home country using an ATM or cash machine is the easiest method, assuming that you’ve notified your foreign bank of your trip/move to Croatia.
 ATMs (called bankomat in Croatian) and banks are prevalent and accept most major cards including Visa and Mastercard with PINs.
 American Express is even common here.

-The limit for most ATMs is 6.000 kuna per day (about 800 EUR).
+The limit for most ATMs is about 700 euros per day.
 Note that your foreign bank sets its own limit for how much you can withdraw in a day, so keep that in mind.

 To get the best exchange rate, do not accept the ATMs’ conversion rate.
 Instead, decline their conversion and let your bank do it.
 You will always get the best rate if you let your bank do the conversion.

 Sometimes, I’ve experienced cash machines that don’t recognize my foreign bank card.
 If this happens, do not fret.
 Just walk about 20 meters and you are sure to run into another bank’s ATM.
 You can also check out our post on Croatia’s biggest banks which includes lists of their ATMs all across Croatia.
 It is available here.

 In 2022, Croatian banks started charging withdrawal fees on cards not associated with their bank.
-This fee can be up to 36 kuna per transaction.
+This fee can be up to 4,80 euros per transaction.
 You will be prompted to accept this fee before proceeding with the withdrawal.
 Please note, this is the fee that the bank for the ATM charges.
 Your bank may add an additional fee as well.